 Commandant Barry planned to use the ruse of wearing a tunic and Sam Brown belt that would give the approaching Auxiliaries the impression that one of their own or that a British army officer had become stranded.
 This action would force the leading vehicle to slow down in the kill zone before the attack commenced.
 Barry stated that no quarter was to be given and none was to be expected.

 On the morning of Sunday, 28th November 1920, the patrol, consisting of two Crossley tenders, moved out from their base and began their day’s patrolling.
-The patrol was to take their usual route of Macroom to Dunmanway and then Bandon, across country, before returning to their base at Macroom.
+The patrol was to take their usual route of Macroom to Dunmanway and then Bandon, across the country, before returning to their base at Macroom.

 The experienced group consisted of five former Royal Air Force officers, two former Artillery Officers and the remaining men were former Infantry Officers.

 In the passenger seat of vehicle number 1, Platoon Commander, Francis William Crake MC, sat quietly, the noise of the engine drowning out any attempt at conversation.
 The first vehicle was driven by Temporary Constable Arthur F. Poole.
-Those taking up position in the rear were, Temporary Cadets, James Gleave, Cecil Bayley, Leonard Bradshaw, Ernest Lucas, Benjamin Webster, Philip Noel Graham and Christopher Wainwright.
+Those taking up a position in the rear were Temporary Cadets, James Gleave, Cecil Bayley, Leonard Bradshaw, Ernest Lucas, Benjamin Webster, Philip Noel Graham and Christopher Wainwright.
 Vehicle number 2 was driven by Temporary Cadet Cecil Gutherie.
 Section Leader William Barnes, Distinguished Flying Cross, sat beside the driver.
-Those riding out were, Temporary Cadets, Frank Taylor, H. F Forde, Fredrick Hugo, William Pallester, Albert Jones, Stanley Hugh Jones and Horace Pearson.
+Those riding out were Temporary Cadets, Frank Taylor, H. F Forde, Fredrick Hugo, William Pallester, Albert Jones, Stanley Hugh Jones and Horace Pearson.

 As dusk fell between 16.05 hours and 16.20 hours on November 28th, the first Crossley Tender, moving at high speed, came around the bend and entered the kill zone.
 The vehicles were travelling at 40mph and were 50 yards apart.